blixenkrone/cloud-developer/README.md

 1. CI/CD is created with github actions instead of travis  as permitted by this thread https://knowledge.udacity.com/questions/154496.
 You can see the files in the .github folder, and see in screenshots for the build pipe.

 2. The reverse proxy is build in the same Dockerfile as the frontend is.
-Multistage build running a nginx image.
+It's a multistage build running a nginx image and uses the nginx server for the ionic app instead of node.

 4. Open "screenshots" folder for project requirements.